Legoland California. Credit: Nancy Chaney

 Legoland California is ideal for the younger set because rides and attractions are geared toward the 2–10 age range.
 Some kids older than about 7 might find the park to be a little too reserved, especially if they are thrill seekers or fresh off a visit to Disneyland or other park with wilder rides.
 Roller coasters at Legoland, for example, are fun but on the conservative side for both height and speed.

-4. Take advantage of Reserve-n-Ride to avoid long waits
+4. Invest in Reserve ‘n’ Ride to avoid long waits

-Legoland California offers a Reserve-n-Ride system, which lets you to hold a spot in line for the most popular rides without having to wait in the actual line.
+Legoland California offers a Reserve ‘n’ Ride system, which lets you hold a spot in line for the most popular rides without having to wait in the actual line.

 Once you pick up your pass, you get a device that allows you to make a reservation for one ride at a time, from anywhere in the park.
-When it’s your time ride the device alerts you and you are ready to ride.
+When it’s your time to ride the device alerts you.

-Those familiar with Disneyland's FastPass sytem — included with your admission ticket — will find the cost of Reserve 'n' Ride irritatingly expensive but if it's a hot or extra-busy day and long waits will induce ruinous meltdowns, you may want to invest.
+Those familiar with Disneyland's FastPass system — included with your admission ticket — will find the cost of Reserve 'n' Ride irritatingly expensive, but if it's a hot or extra-busy day and long waits will induce ruinous meltdowns, you may want to make the investment.

 5. Show up early

-While Legoland officially opens at 10 a.m. most days, the turnstiles get turning by 9 a.m. with rides running by 9:30 a.m.
+While Legoland officially opens at 10 a.m. most days, the turnstiles get turning by 9 a.m. as rides start running by 9:30 a.m.
 Arriving early will give you time to access the park and plan out your day.

-Arriving early also allows snagging close-in parking without paying for a premium spot ($15 vs. $25).
+Arriving early also allows snagging close-in parking without paying for a premium spot ($25 regular vs. $35 premium).
 Alternatively, stay at a hotel with a Legoland shuttle service to avoid dealing with parking altogether.